An infrastructure engineer's stay in Canada - After the 3-month training period -

 Hello.

-My name is Takajo and I am a heavy worker at Beyond Co., Ltd. (belonging to the Osaka Office System Solution Department)!
+My name is Takagi and I work in the heavy lifting department at Beyond Co., Ltd. (System Solutions Department, Osaka Office)!

-In this article, I would like to write about living and working in Canada, and what I felt there.
+In this article, I would like to write about living and working in Canada, as well as my impressions of it

-The Canadian office was established in Mississauga, Ontario, Canada as a wholly owned subsidiary of Beyond in November 2020 due to business expansion, but from February 2022 it has been relocated from Mississauga to North York.
+The Canadian office was established in Mississauga, Ontario, Canada as a wholly owned subsidiary of Beyond in November 2020 in response to business expansion, but moved from Mississauga to North York in February 2022.

-The main work at our Canadian office is the same as in Japan, where we provide operational monitoring and support for our customers' servers.
+The main duties of the Canadian office are the same as those in Japan, including operational monitoring and support of customers' servers

-Since there is a 14-hour time difference between Toronto and Japan, it seems like the Canadian office will handle the night shift work in Japan!
+There is a 14-hour time difference between Toronto and Japan, so the Canadian office will be handling the night shift work in Japan!

 By the way, Beyond is currently recruiting members to work with us.

-Of course, we are also recruiting at our Canadian office, so if you are interested, please our recruitment page ! !
+Of course, we are also recruiting in our Canadian office, so if you are interested, please take a look at our recruitment page

 temperature

-I have fond memories of waving a wet towel around on the balcony in the middle of the night, suddenly remembering a project for a certain TV program.
-(By the way, I was surprised at how well it solidified.)
+I remembered a certain TV program and I have fond memories of waving a wet towel around on the balcony in the middle of the night.
+(By the way, I was surprised to see that it hardened.)

-Also, due to our geographical location, we are affected by the westerly winds, so the winds are very strong.
-Especially when walking downtown, we are exposed to the wind from the buildings and our body temperature drops rapidly, so we have to shake our bodies many times before we reach our destination.
-I was looking for a cafe to buy some hot coffee to warm up.
+Also, due to its location, it is affected by the westerly winds, so the wind is very strong, and especially when walking downtown, the wind from the buildings makes your body temperature drop rapidly, so before arriving at your destination, you had to search for cafes several times to buy hot coffee to warm you up

-If I have the chance to go next time, I would definitely like to go during the spring/summer season!
+If I go again, I would definitely like to go in the spring or summer!

 meal

-Regarding food, as I had imagined before going to Canada, there were many restaurants selling ``hamburgers,'' ``pizza,'' and ``kebabs,'' and as one of Japan's biggest junk food lovers, I thought it was heaven.
-However, let me just say one thing.
+As for food, just as I had imagined before going to Canada, there were lots of hamburger, pizza, and kebab restaurants, and as one of Japan's biggest junk food lovers, I thought it was heaven.
+But let me just say one thing

-Even for someone like me, who has undergone special training and puts my stomach through rigorous training every day, it feels like a lot.
+Even I, who undergoes special training and puts my stomach through rigorous training every day, found the amount to be too much

-To be honest, I couldn't help but think, ``Well, if I eat this much, my body will become stronger.''
+To be honest, I couldn't help but think, "Well, if you eat this much, your body will become stronger."

-However, there are not only disadvantages (not that they are bad, but I'm sorry...), there are also too many good points to mention here, one of which is that you can eat cuisine from many countries. is.
+However, there are not only disadvantages (sorry, they're not all bad...), but also good points, too many to list here, one of which is that you can eat food from many different countries

-Canada is a country where many immigrants live, and the cultures of many different countries are mixed together to create a single society, so there are many situations in our daily lives that make us aware of this. there is.
+Canada is a country with a large immigrant population, and the cultures of many different countries have blended together to create one society, so there are many situations in everyday life that make you aware of these things

-Just like the types of restaurants, there are many types of supermarkets depending on the culture, and there were many stores selling Chinese, Halal, Korean, Dominican, and Greek ingredients.
+Just like the types of restaurants, there are also many types of supermarkets depending on the culture, and there are many Chinese supermarkets, stores that sell halal, Korean, Dominican, Greek, and other ingredients

-You may not be aware of this in Japan, but I think it's great to be able to feel these differences.
+You may not be very aware of this in Japan, but I think it's a good thing to be able to feel these ``differences.''

 price